-Battery life is one of the iPhone 11 series’ biggest selling points, but some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users are seeing the battery drain faster than it should.
-Battery life issues are sometimes tricky to fix, but there are some things to try before downgrading or getting in touch with Apple customer service.
+Some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users have noticed severe battery drain.
+Battery life issues can be tricky to fix, but there are some things to try before downgrading your phone’s software or getting in touch with Apple customer service.

 We’ve seen complaints about a variety of issues ranging from scratched screens to Wi-Fi issues to problems with first-party apps.
-We’ve also seen some complaints about faster than normal battery loss.
+We’ve also seen some complaints about abnormal battery loss.